melanierolo/Portfolio/README.md

 ## How to run:

-1. Fork and download the project
+1. Download the project(click a code button and download zip)
+2. Extract All to get data from inside a compressed folder.
+3. Open a file Portfolio-main on Visual Studio Code
-2. Open index.html file in the browser
+4. Open index.html file in the browser

 ## License information: